wso2/identity-apps/docs/TROUBLESHOOTING.md

 #### File watchers exceed error

+- Error: ENOSPC: System limit for number of file watchers reached
+- Steps to resolve:
-- If you are getting 'Error: ENOSPC: System limit for number of file watchers reached' error in ubuntu, you need to increase the amount of max_user_watches in system file.
+    - Need to increase the amount of max_user_watches in system file.
     - Use 'sudo nano /etc/sysctl.conf' to access the file.
     - Then add 'fs.inotify.max_user_watches = 5242881' at the end of the file.
     - Next save the file and exit.
     - Finally use 'sudo sysctl -p' to apply changes.

 ## Maven